Rokasl/CS408_project/report/source/12_chapter_5.md

   | {frame: JSFrame, callback:JSCallBack}
 ```

-Types of values are displayed below, its type determined by the "tag" value. "atom" is just an value
+Possible value types are displayed below, their type is determined by the "tag" value. "atom" is just an value
 that cannot be deconstructed
-any further, however in a case when "atom" is applied to a list of arguments a command is initiated, which
+any further, however in a special case when "atom" is applied to a list of arguments
-is based on "atom" value.
+a command is initiated, which is based on "atom" value.
 "int" represents an integer value. "pair" is a pair of two values, one is held in
 "car" object and the other is in "cdr". "operator" is a top level function. "callback" holds a
-"callback" object which has stack frames waiting to be restored after machine finds definition of
+"callback" object which has stack frames waiting to be restored after machine finds a hadler of a
 command that it was looking for. "thunk" represents a suspended computation.
-And "local" means local function,
+And "local"
-which do to procedure called "Lambda Lifting" [@LambdaLifting], abstract machine will turn it into a top
+represents local functions, which do to procedure called "Lambda Lifting" [@LambdaLifting],
-level function and execute.
+abstract machine will turn them into a top level functions and execute.

 ```javascript